valeriano-manassero/ip-maat/README.md

 The application merges these blacklists and outputs an updated malicious IP rank to a selected Logstash via TCP.

-The image is based on a CentOS 7 image.
+The image is based on Golang/Alpine image.

 ## Recommended Options